extism/moonbit-pdk/README.md

 ## Build

-Before building, you must have already installed the MoonBit programming language.
+Before building, you must have already installed the MoonBit programming language and the [Extism CLI tool].

 To install MoonBit, follow the instructions here (it is super-easy with VSCode): https://www.moonbitlang.com/download/